youseetoo/youseetoo.github.io/docs/Matchboxscope_IM.md

 This is a simplified version of the matchboxscope that can be produced using a desktop injection molding machine.

-## todo
-- disconnect usb
-- short screw lens
-- safely unplug the lens
-- add sticky something to lens holder
-- correct screw sizes
-- spring mechanism

-## improvements
+## Improvements
+This device is a work-in-progress instrument.
+Not everything is perfectly working yet.
+Bare with us.
+If you find something sneaky, please feel free to file an issue or start a discussion here: https://github.com/matchboxscope/Matchboxscope

+**Known Issues:**
-- hole for led holder larger
+- Hole for led holder larger
-- really threaded inserts?
+- Do we really want threaded inserts?